Lankesh Patrike (film)

-Lankesh Patrike is a 2003 Indian Kannada-language Political thriller film directed by Indrajit Lankesh and starring Darshan and Vasundhara Das.
-Darshan played a journalist in the film and Vasundhara Das made her Kannada acting debut with this film.
-Despite releasing to positive critical reception, but the film was a box office failure.
+Lankesh Patrike is a 2003 Indian Kannada-language political thriller film directed by Indrajit Lankesh and starring Darshan as a journalist and Vasundhara Das in her Kannada acting debut.
+Despite releasing to positive critical reception, the film was a box office failure.

 Soundtrack

 The music of the film was composed by Babji-Sandeep and lyrics written by K. Kalyan, Sri Ranga and Dodda Rangegowda.